niahmiah/node-mongomon/README.md

 # mongomon
 mongomon is a MongoDB server status monitor written for node.js.

-The current version is a wrapper around the several mongo diagnostic commands that are available in the mongo shell, that converts the output from BSON to JSON format.
+The current version is a wrapper around the several mongo diagnostic commands that are available in the mongo shell.

 - db.serverStatus()
 - db.stats()